European Patent Attorney

 - telecommunication networks;

 Patrick has considerable experience in patent prosecution before the European, American, Japanese, Korean, Indian and Chinese patent offices.
 He is a skilled patent application drafter for European and international proceedings.
-He also represents clients in opposition proceedings at the European patent office, in particular in the field of automotive lighting.

 Patrick regularly gives lectures on patent law, in particular on the topic of software patentability.
 He notably teaches this topic at the CEIPI.
 He belongs to a number of professional organizations, including the Institut Stanislas de Boufflers, a French think tank dedicated to the protection of innovation of which he is a Board member.